GenieFramework/Genie.jl/docs/content/Simple_API_backend.md

 ## Accepting JSON payloads

-One common requirement when exposing APIs is to accept POST payloads.
-That is, requests over POST, with a request body, usually as a JSON encoded object.
+One common requirement when exposing APIs is to accept `POST` payloads.
+That is, requests over `POST`, with a request body, usually as a JSON encoded object.
 We can build an echo service like this:

 ```julia
 using Genie, Genie.Router, Genie.Renderer, Genie.Requests